 Use Colors Which Reflect Your Brand

 Take, for instance, GrowME Marketing, a logo design company in Calgary.
-It has a unique lettering design (taking cues from Coca Cola) and a distinct colour pattern: dark grey and a bright red (which flows so well, as the red ‘Me’ highlights the booming growth a business will experience).
+It has a unique lettering design (taking cues from Coca-Cola) and a distinct color pattern: dark grey and a bright red (which flows so well, as the red ‘Me’ highlights the booming growth a business will experience).

-Significantly, the choice of colors work, which is something important to consider.
+Significantly, the choice of colors works, which is something essential to consider.
 Remember that 29% of the top brand’s logos use the color red, 28% use grayscale colors, and 95% use one or two colors.
 So take cues from the big boys.

-Try various shades and find colors representing your brand, values, and what your business can offer.
-Not only will it help your brand stand out more compared to the competition, but it also helps with consistency and application of your brand, which we discuss more below.
+Try various shades and find different colors representing your brand, values, and what your business can offer.
+Not only will it help your brand name stand out more compared to the competition, but it also helps with the consistency and application of your brand, which we discuss more below.

 According to Lucidpress, “customers appreciate it when a business has a consistent brand.
 In fact, consistent presentation of a brand has seen to increase revenue by 33 percent”.

-Therefore, you should create a signature logo that can be applied to all avenues of your business and is only amended within its own design and structure.
+Therefore, you should create a signature logo that can be applied to all avenues of your business (including email signatures) and is only amended within its design and structure.